 8.1 All games shall be organised and staged on Saturday or Sunday mornings with a kick-off time scheduled no earlier than 10.00a.m.
 If fixtures need to be played mid-week then Jordan Robinson must be notified at least one week prior to the scheduled fixture.

-8.2 To maintain the continuity of the playing programme Jordan Robinson shall be empowered, if necessary, to bring forward to an earlier date fixtures scheduled for later in the season.
+8.2 To maintain the continuity of the playing programme Alan Smith shall be empowered, if necessary, to bring forward to an earlier date fixtures scheduled for later in the season.

 8.3 Contacting Opponents and Kit Obligations